J-1 Visa Growth Marketing Manager Jobs

 Clarify the home residency requirement early

 The Trainee category sometimes triggers a two-year home residency requirement depending on your country and funding source.
-Confirm your status with your designated sponsor before accepting an offer, since it affects future H-1B or green card eligibility.
+Confirm your status with your designated sponsor before accepting an offer, since it affects future H-1B visa or green card eligibility.

 Verify your DS-2019 dates match your offer letter